Cross-Domain Evaluation of a Deep Learning-Based Type Inference System

 To perform cross-domain experiments, we train the system on one domain and evaluate it on another domain.
 To have a comparison of what results can ideally be achieved, we perform a second experiment using only the latter domain, both for training and evaluation.
 Our two main setups are: \begin{enumerate} \item Setup: \textbf{Web2Cal} \begin{enumerate} \item Training on web domain and evaluation on scientific calculation domain (cal) \item Training and evaluation on scientific calculation domain \end{enumerate} \item Setup: \textbf{M4p2Cal} \begin{enumerate} \item Training on ManyTypes4Py (m4p) and evaluation on scientific calculation domain \item Training and evaluation on scientific calculation domain \end{enumerate} \end{enumerate}

-Setup 1.b and 2.b use slightly different datasets because of the deduplication step in the preprocessing (see Section \ref{subsec:preprocessing}).
+Note that setups 1.b and 2.b are not identical.
+They use different datasets because of the deduplication step in the preprocessing (see Section \ref{subsec:preprocessing}).
 The first setup Web2Cal investigates the generalizability of the system from one software domain to another unseen one.
 In contrast, the second setup M4p2Cal is expected to be an easier task, as the ManyTypes4Py dataset which contains various domains, is used for training and a specific domain for evaluation.
 This also corresponds to a realistic application scenario.
 For example, the system should be used in a company with different departments working in various fields.
 They likely use a pretrained system that is not fine-tuned for the specific fields of the departments.